 What is Logistics Management?
 Definition from FreightRun.comPosted On 22th January 2016

-So logistics management done well involves excellent judgement and proper orchestration across the enterprise of all actors involved in transportation, production, distribution and sales functions.
+So logistics management done well involves excellent judgment and proper orchestration across the enterprise of all actors involved in transportation, production, distribution, and sales functions.